ErikBongers/math_parser-rs/README.md

 Mathparser is a mathematical expression language based on C-style syntax.
 It was created out of a desire for a simple mathematical script language outside of spreadsheets, online c-compilers, mathlab and other math tools.
 I think it may feel more familiar to programmers than those other tools.
+Mathparser is usefull for simple arithmetic and some trigonometry.
+Don't expect much more than that.

+Mathparser is also a sandbox to try out some language design ideas.
+For example, the units notation and repl style immediate output or formatted output or muting output,....

 ## Language reference